-- Receive the scholarship as an undergraduate SFS Scholar during their senior year of undergraduate studies and as a graduate SFS Scholar during their Master’s program (expected to be ~one year)
+- Receive the scholarship as an undergraduate SFS Scholar during their senior year of undergraduate studies and as a graduate SFS Scholar during their Master’s program (expected to be approximately one year)

 - Work a paid summer internship with a government agency (federal/state/local/tribal) between completing their Bachelor of Science degree and starting their first year as a full-time graduate student

 Eligibility and Program Participation

 This program is ONLY open to citizens of the United States who are willing and eligible

 to obtain a security clearance.
 NO EXCEPTIONS!

 To be eligible, a student must:

 - Have an undergraduate GPA of 3.0 or greater;